Anshlulla/Network-Security/README.md

      docker build -t network-security .
      ```
    - Push to AWS ECR (see your AWS setup for details).
-   - Deploy on EC2 (details in deployment scripts or your CI/CD pipeline).
+   - Deploy on EC2 (see your AWS setup for details).
 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for improvements or new features.